 - 2 The Verdict

-Features of the Quip Toothbrush:
+What I love about the Quip Toothbrush:

 - Sensitive, silent sonic vibrations

-This may not seem like a game-changer for electric brushes, but if you consider the lightweight design and sleek build, it’s not hard to understand why it has gained so much popularity from consumers.
+The Quip brush may not seem like a game-changer for electric brushes, but if you consider the lightweight design and sleek build, it’s not hard to understand why it has gained so much popularity from consumers.

 The handle of the Quip is where you can find the removable AAA batteries and can easily be replaced with the batteries that come with their quarterly deliveries or with the ones that can be bought straight from electronics stores.